 How many players does it take to beat Cresselia in Pokémon Go?

-- Windy Weather will boost Cresselia's Psychic type attacks.
+- Wind will boost Cresselia's Psychic type attacks.

 - Cloudy Weather will boost her Fairy type attack.